Table of contents

 3) Network Architecture Optimization

-Present-day Network Service Providers (NSPs) acknowledge that the network architectures that proved successful in the past may align differently with the demands of the current business environment.
-There is an imperative need for novel approaches in designing, constructing, and overseeing both fixed and mobile networks to accommodate the latest digital telecom AI applications and meet the evolving needs of users.
+Present-day Network Service Providers (NSPs) acknowledge that the network architectures that proved successful in the past may not align with the demands of the current business environment.
+Novel approaches to designing, constructing, and overseeing fixed and mobile networks are imperative to accommodate the latest digital telecom AI applications and meet users’ evolving needs.

 4) Identifying New Revenue Opportunities

-Employing AI models to understand customer preferences and their value better is not exclusive to telecommunication industry innovations.
-Nevertheless, this sector presents particularly favorable prospects in this domain.
+Employing AI models to better understand customer preferences and their value is not exclusive to telecommunication industry innovations.
+Nevertheless, this sector presents particularly favorable prospects.
 For example, Network Service Providers (NSPs) can scrutinize usage patterns, extracting detailed insights into how customers utilize their networks and the underlying motivations behind their usage.

 Utilizing these insights, NSPs can enhance their ability to meet customer expectations by offering more customized and specific services.
 This may involve implementing network slicing, where the operator provides distinct service classes tailored to different user requirements.
 Consequently, NSPs can assist diverse customers in fulfilling their precise needs—whether related to latency, reliability, capacity, security, or other factors—while utilizing the same physical network infrastructure for all users.
 Network slicing enables the provision of desired higher-tier services for customers willing to pay a premium.